 However, if you have an American Express credit card in your wallet, you have access to Front of the Line allowing you to purchase concert tickets to select shows before the general on-sale date.

 Or if your credit card includes concierge, like the above mentioned

-Don’t spend enough to justify a travel card with an annual fee but still want to get a card for travel rewards and insurance?
+If you don’t spend enough to justify a high annual fee but still want to get a card that offers travel rewards and insurance, the

 This card will give you travel points on every dollar you spend:

-- 2 points per dollar spent on gas, grocery and restaurants (up to $5,000 annually per category – after that, earnings are 1 point per dollar spent), and
+- 2 points per dollar spent on gas, grocery, and restaurant purchases (up to $5,000 annually per category – after that, earnings are 1 point per dollar spent), and

 - 1 point per dollar spent everywhere else.